michaelfraser/cromwell/README.md

 `make test-integration`

+##  APIs

+This application contains the following APIs:

+[GET]
+/health
+/user/:id

+[POST]
+/user/register
+/user/login

 ---
 Please review this document as we progress through the project and make sure that instructions are still valid.
-Last reviewed by Michael Fraser on 28/01/2025
+Last reviewed by Michael Fraser on 29/01/2025